GladysAssistant/v4-website/docs/dev/2_windows.md

 ### WSL Configuration

-Please ensure your system use WSL2 by running following command
+Please ensure your system uses WSL2 by running following command:

 ```
 wsl.exe --set-default-version 2
 ```

 From the Microsoft Store, search and install Ubuntu 20.04.
-This can take some time regarding your connection speed.
+This can take some time, dependong on your connection speed.

 ![Microsoft Store Ubuntu](../../static/img/docs/en/dev/ms-store-ubuntu20.04.png)

-Now you can run Ubuntu, from start menu please launch Ubuntu 20.04 LTS.
+Now you can run Ubuntu; from your start menu please launch Ubuntu 20.04 LTS.
-First time ubuntu will ask you to create user.
+The first time you run Ubuntu, you will be asked to create a user.

 ### Install system dependencies